 Please note that there are occasional exceptions to the statute of limitations that may grant you additional time, and an experienced Stuart drunk driving accident lawyer will be able to inform you as to whether or not any of these exceptions apply to your case.

-While you may not feel much urgency to act because two years and four years seem like a long time, our lawyers at Kogan & DiSalvo strongly suggest consulting with an experienced drunk driving accident attorney as soon as physically possible following the accident.
+While you may not feel much urgency to act because two years seems like a long time, our lawyers at Kogan & DiSalvo strongly suggest consulting with an experienced drunk driving accident attorney as soon as physically possible following the accident.
 This is because much of the strongest evidence needed to build your case may disappear or lose value the longer you wait.

 For example, the skid marks created by your crash in Martin County may be paved over a month later, or eyewitnesses to your accident may not recall the collision quite as clearly or even become unreachable the longer you wait.